 These questions might reveal more to you about your career than you think.

 If it’s been a while since you last thought about how you earn your money –– and whether you’re satisfied with it –– then this exercise will be a real eye-opener.

 Changing quadrants is one of the most common questions about the cashflow quadrant, and it’s easy to see why.

-There are many ways to move quadrants, but Kiyosaki recommends that most who aren’t business owners jump to the B quadrant before going off the deep end into investing.
+There are many ways to move quadrants, but Kiyosaki recommends that most who aren’t business owners jump to the B quadrant before going into investing.

 The good news is that starting a business is a lot easier than you might think.
 There are countless resources available to you that will allow you to build a business with little more than your laptop, some capital, and a generous dose of perseverance.

 But knowing how to actually get a business up and running isn’t everything you need to move quadrants.

 It all depends on which quadrant you’re in right now and which one(s) you want to move to.